-Sandy Banisky is Abell Professor in Baltimore Journalism for the Philip Merrill College of Journalism at the University of Maryland.
-The Baltimore urban affairs reporting class spends a semester working in Baltimore reporting on issues of importance to cities.
+Sandy Banisky was Abell Professor in Baltimore Journalism for the Philip Merrill College of Journalism at the University of Maryland until retiring in 2022.
+Her Baltimore urban affairs reporting class spent a semester working in Baltimore reporting on issues of importance to cities.

 Before joining the Merrill faculty, Banisky was deputy managing editor for news at The Baltimore Sun.
 In that job, she supervised the metro, foreign, national, sports and business desks and developed front-page stories from every department.